mosaicml/composer/docs/source/getting_started/installation.rst

     )
     trainer.fit()

-We handle insert and running the logic during the training, as well as many features:
+We handle inserting and running the logic during the training so that any algorithms you specify "just work."

+Besides easily running our built-in algorithms, Composer also features:

-* interface to flexibly add algorithms to the training loop
+* An interface to flexibly add algorithms to the training loop
-* engine that manages the ordering of algorithms for composition
+* An engine that manages the ordering of algorithms for composition
-* trainer to handle boilerplate around numerics, distributed training, and others
+* A trainer to handle boilerplate around numerics, distributed training, and others
-* integration with popular model libraries such as TIMM or HuggingFace Transformers.
+* Integration with popular model libraries such as TIMM and HuggingFace Transformers.

 Next steps
 ----------